-1 Introduction
+1 INTRODUCTION

-Multi-agent Path Finding (MAPF) is the task to navigate a set of mobile agents from their current locations to their desired locations while avoiding collisions with other agents.
-In recent years, this problem received much attention in theoretical computer science with applications ranging from robotics, traffic optimization, and warehouse management, to computer games and more [Sharon et al., 2011].
+Multi-agent Path Finding (MAPF) is the task to navigate a set of mobile agents from their current locations to their desired locations while avoiding collisions with other agents [6].
+In recent years, this problem received much attention in theoretical computer science.
+Applications range from robotics, traffic optimization, and warehouse management, to computer games and more [5].

-An abstraction where the environment is represented by a graph is often used in literature [Ryan, 2008].
+An abstraction where the environment is represented by an undirected graph is often used in literature [3].
 However, this graph does not include lengths for the edges and therefore all of them are treated as unit-length edges.
-Furthermore, all of the agents share the same properties, specifically, all of the agents have the same speed and dimensions.
+Furthermore, all of the agents share the same properties, specifically all of the agents have the same speed and dimensions.
 Another thing to mention is that the set of the agents is unchangeable.

-In this paper, we propose to add new attributes to the classical MAPF problem.
+In this paper we propose to add new attributes to the classical MAPF problem.
 The attributes mainly include varying lengths for the edges over which the agents move as well as allowing new agents to dynamically appear in the graph.
 We also briefly study the implications of such new attributes.

-2 Definition
+2 DEFINITION

 Formally a classical MAPF instance can be written as a pair (G, A), where G = (V, E) is a graph and A is a set of agents.
+Each agent

-Each agent $a_i \in A$ is associated with starting location $s_i \in V$ and desired goal location $g_i \in V$.
+$a_i \in A$ is associated with starting location $s_i \in V$ and desired goal location $g_i \in V$.
 This means that every agent is also a pair $a_i = (s_i, g_i)$.

 The time is discretized and in each time step every agent can perform either a move action to a neighboring node or stay in its current location.
 Let π_i denote a plan for agent a_i , then $\pi_i(j)$ denotes a location where agent a_i is present at time step j.
-A valid solution of MAPF problem is a plan $\pi = \bigcup{a_i \in A} \pi_i$ such that the following constraints are satisfied:
+A valid solution of MAPF problem is a plan such that the following constraints are satisfied: